gabrielmoura/laravel-utalk/README.md

     ],
 ```

-## Disclaimer and Collaboration Notice for Development
+## Disclaimer and Collaboration Notice

-We caution that the software may contain imperfections, errors, or bugs that may affect its performance in certain circumstances.
-We are committed to continuously improving this product and rely on the collaboration of the user community to identify and correct any issues.
+We would like to alert you that the software may contain imperfections, errors, or bugs, which can affect its
+performance under certain circumstances.
+We are committed to continuously improving this product and rely on the
+collaboration of the user community to identify and correct any potential issues.

-If you identify any errors, bugs, or have suggestions for improvements or new features, we encourage you to share your findings with us through Pull Requests in the official repository.
-We believe that mutual collaboration is essential for the evolution of the software and the creation of a more robust and reliable environment for all users.
+If you identify any errors, bugs, or have suggestions for improvements or new features, we encourage you to share your
+findings with us through Pull Requests on the official repository.
+We believe that mutual collaboration is essential for
+the evolution of the software and the creation of a more robust and reliable environment for all users.

+This is not a package developed by Umbler, but rather a third-party package for integration with the messaging service.

-Thank you for your understanding and your contribution to the continuous improvement of this project.
+We appreciate your understanding and your contribution to the continuous improvement of this project.